gottacatchenall/ms_map_territory_sdm/manuscript.md

 bibliography: [references.bib]
 ---

-> Nature does not prepare distributions, only states
+> Nature does not prepare distributions, only states.
 >
 > ET Jaynes